neoswap-ai/neoswap-solana-collection-swap/README.md

     nftItems: Array<NftSwapItem>; // Array of NFT Items
     tokenItems: Array<TokenSwapItem>; // Array of Token or Sol Items
     acceptedPayement: PublicKey; // Token mint address of the accepted payement
-    openTime: BN; // Timestamp of the opening of the swap in unix timecode
+    startTime: BN; // Timestamp of the opening of the swap in unix timecode
     duration: BN; // Duration of the swap in seconds };
 ```